South Portland Progress

 Advocate for regulatory reforms to support statewide electrification and the integration of distributed energy resources.

-Update: Participating in statewide discussions about rate design, DER strategy, and innovation; advocating for legislation to support reforms (updated March 2023)
+Update: Participating in statewide discussions through Maine Energy Working Group; tracking legislation regarding rate design, DER strategy, and grid planning.
+(Updated Dec 2023)

 Key Milestone: Continue to build on 2020 legislative initiatives